google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 Bai Ye Tang is mainly for vomiting blood due to the middle-burner Qi losing its control over blood.

-blood, thus the blood deviation of from the meridians.
+blood, thus the blood deviation from the meridians.
 Ce Bai Ye (Biota Leaves) in this formula is

 looking to mitigate the ascending tendency while inducing astringency; Gan Jiang (dried ginger)